kpdgayao/pine-time-app/README.md

 # Pine Time Experience Baguio

+> **Migration Note (April 2025):**
+>
+> The Pine Time application now features a modern React frontend (Vite + TypeScript) for end users, in addition to the legacy Streamlit admin dashboard.
+All new user-facing features are being developed in React.
+See below for updated setup instructions and project structure.

 A web application for Pine Time Experience Baguio, a community that hosts trivia nights, murder mysteries, and game nights in Baguio City.
 The app connects locals with local businesses and artisans.

 ## Features